oracle/node-oracledb/doc/api.md

 ### <a name="connectionha"></a> 14.9 Connections and High Availability

-For applications that need to be highly available, use the latest versions of Oracle Client and Database, and use the latest node-oracledb driver.
+To make highly available applications, use the latest versions of Oracle Client and Database.
+Also use the latest node-oracledb driver.
 These have improved APIs and improved implementations to make connections efficient and available.

-A [connection pool](#connpooling) is recommended.
+In addition, features like [Connection Pool Pinging](#connpoolpinging), [Fast Application Notification (FAN)](#connectionfan), [Application Continuity](#appcontinuity), and Oracle network settings can all help high availability, often without the application being aware of any issue.

+Note scalability-reducing issues such as firewalls terminating idle connections can be hidden by automatic connection re-establishment features.
+It is recommended to use [AWR][62] to check the connection rate, and fix underlying causes.

+For application high availability, use a [connection pool](#connpooling).
 Pools provide immediately available connections.
 Also the internal pool implementation supports a number of Oracle Database high availability features.

-The immediate usability of connections from a connection pool can be aided with [Connection Pool Pinging](#connpoolpinging).
-However note this can mask scalability-reducing issues such as firewalls terminating idle connections.
+There are three components to a node-oracledb connection:

+  1. The memory structure in node-oracledb that is returned by a `getConnection()` call.
+It may be stored in a connection pool.

+  2. The underlying network connection between the Oracle Client libraries and the database.

+  3. A server process, or thread, on the database host to handle database processing.

+Node-oracledb connections may become unusable due to network dropouts, database instance failures, exceeding user profile resource limits, or by explicit session closure of the server process from a DBA.
+By default, idle connections in connection pools are unaware of these changes, so a `pool.getConnection()` call could successfully return a connection to the application that will not be usable.
+An error would only occur when calling `connection.execute()`, or similar.

+To make sure connections returned from a pool do not cause execution errors, disable the database [resource manager][101] and any user resource profile [`IDLE_TIME`][100] setting so they do not terminate sessions.
+This also avoids the cost of internal or explicit reconnection in node-oracledb.

-Configure your OS network settings and Oracle Net (which handles communication between node-oracledb and the database) to prevent firewalls killing idle connections, and to avoid long TCP timeouts since these timeouts can cause applications to hang if there is a network failure.
+Similarly, configure your OS network settings and Oracle Net (which handles communication between node-oracledb and the database) to prevent firewalls killing idle connections.
+The network layers can also be configured to avoid long TCP timeouts.
+These timeouts can cause applications to hang if there is a network failure.

-Avoid session termination from the database [resource manager][101] or user resource profiles [`IDLE_TIME`][100].

-A [`sqlnet.ora`][136] option [`SQLNET.EXPIRE_TIME`][159] can be used to prevent firewalls from terminating idle connections.
+A [`sqlnet.ora`][136] option [`SQLNET.EXPIRE_TIME`][159] can be used to prevent firewalls from terminating idle connections and to adjust keepalive timeouts.
 With Oracle Client 19c, you can use `EXPIRE_TIME` in the [Easy Connect Plus](#easyconnect) connection string.
 The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.
-In older versions of Oracle Client, a [`tnsnames.ora`](#tnsnames) file connect string option [`ENABLE=BROKEN`][36] can be used instead of `EXPIRE_TIME`.
+In older versions of Oracle Client, a [`tnsnames.ora`](#tnsnames) connect string option [`ENABLE=BROKEN`][36] can be used instead of `EXPIRE_TIME`.
 These settings can also aid detection of a terminated remote database server.

+If the network connections, or the database server processes, cannot be prevented from becoming unusable, tune [Connection Pool Pinging](#connpoolpinging).
+Another case where this internal pinging is helpful is during development, where a laptop may go offline for an extended time.

 A `sqlnet.ora` file can also be used to configure settings like [`SQLNET.OUTBOUND_CONNECT_TIMEOUT`][33], [`SQLNET.RECV_TIMEOUT`][34] and [`SQLNET.SEND_TIMEOUT`][35] to bound the amount of time the application will wait for responses from the database service.
 Note that [`connection.callTimeout`](#dbcalltimeouts) is a newer alternative to the latter two options.
-On systems that drop (or in-line) out-of-band breaks, you may want to add [`DISABLE_OOB=ON`][122] to your `sqlnet.ora` file.
+The necessary out-of-band break setting is automatically configured when using Oracle Client 19 and Oracle Database 19, or later.
+With older Oracle versions on systems that drop (or in-line) out-of-band breaks, you may need to add [`DISABLE_OOB=ON`][122] to a `sqlnet.ora` file.

-In the bigger picture, a [`tnsnames.ora`](#tnsnames) file can be used to configure the database service settings such as for failover using Oracle RAC or a standby database.
+In the bigger picture, a [`tnsnames.ora`](#tnsnames) file can be used to configure the database service settings such as for failover using [Oracle RAC][183] or a standby database.

 See [Optional Oracle Net Configuration](#tnsadmin) for where to place `tnsnames.ora` and `sqlnet.ora`.